Kaddu720/nixbox-configs/README.md

 rebuild and switch after boot: `nh os boot` rebuild and activate but no switch: `nh os test` rebuild home manager: `nh home switch`
+Note: Support for nix darwin will come out in nh 4.0.0 release

 ## Notes for Apps
 __Activate proton db for gaming__